andipaetzold/react-firehooks/README.md

 Params:

--   `query`: Firestore DocumentReference that will be fetched
+-   `documentReference`: Firestore DocumentReference that will be fetched
 -   `options`: Options to configure the document will be fetched

 Returns: